THE MANUSCRIPT REVIEW PROCESS

 4. Based on the results of the scientific peer review, the peer reviewer shall provide one of the following recommendations:

-1) the material is recommended for publication in the introduced form (without comments);
+1) the material is recommended for publication in the introduced form (without comments) after scientific and literary editing;

 2) the material is recommended for publication with a possible (at the discretion of the author) consideration of feedback of peer reviewers;